-A few author's names and most stratigraphic and geographic names are abbreviated in order to save space.
+Some authors' names and most stratigraphic and geographic names are abbreviated in order to save space.
 General principles for guidance in determining what names should be abbreviated are frequency of repetition, length of name, and avoidance of ambiguity.
 Abbreviations used in this division of the Treatise are explained in the following alphabetically arranged list.